ronnyml/snowplow-wiki/setup-guide/2a-setup-a-tracker/ios-tracker/iOS-Tracker-Setup.md

 <a name="reach-setup" />
 #### 3.2.2 Add the Reachability dependency

-The tracker is dependent on [Reachability] [reach] version 3.2, a drop in replacement for Apple's Reachability class.
+For iOS only, the tracker is dependent on [Reachability] [reach] version 3.2, a drop in replacement for Apple's Reachability class.

 As before, git clone the dependency and copy the source into your XCode project's folder: